Skip to main content

 Definition

-CITQ (Corporation de l'industrie touristique du Québec) maintains the Quebec tourist accommodation registry.
-Since Loi 67 came into force in 2023, every operator who rents a cottage, condo or house for stays of less than 31 days must obtain a CITQ number and display it on every listing — or face fines.
+CITQ is the Corporation de l'industrie touristique du Québec — the body that classifies tourist accommodation in Quebec.
+Under Loi 67 (2023), anyone who rents a cottage, condo, or house for stays under 31 days must get a CITQ number and show it on every listing, or face fines.

 Frequently asked questions